 Great question!
-TSA does not require a passport or other government-issued photo ID in order to travel within the United States but if you are under 18.
-If you use your driver’s license, keep in mind that starting on October 1, 2020, the TSA won’t accept non-compliant driver’s licenses.
+TSA does not require a passport or other government-issued photo ID in order to travel within the United States if you are under 18.
+If you use your driver’s license, keep in mind that starting on May 3rd, 2023, the TSA won’t accept non-compliant driver’s licenses.
 This means all travelers 18 years of age and older will need to show another form of federally accepted identification, like a US passport, in order to board domestic flights.

 How do I submit a passport application for teens?